Recording dependencies

 Kitchen with few open cooking books

-When we create recipes, we often use existing recipes written by others (libraries) [Midjourney, CC-BY-NC 4.0]
+When we create recipes, we often use tools created by others (libraries) [Midjourney, CC-BY-NC 4.0]

 Tools and what problems they try to solve